averyhiebert/SerumRun/godot_project/story/plan.md

 # Roadmap
+- Start on Godot/graphics...
+    - minimum background: mountains, forest(?), roadhouse?
+    - minimum weather: blizzard, northern lights
 - Implement using whiskey etc. while traveling?
     - lower priority
     - idea: implement as unique items, not quantities. (more streamlined)
     - perhaps there is a probabilistic chance of being consumed?
-- TESTABLE VERSION OUT TO TESTERS

-- then start on Godot/graphics...
-    - minimum background: mountains, forest(?), roadhouse?
-    - minimum weather: blizzard, northern lights
 - map selection screen?
     - at very least, should have a viewable map
 - better starting loadout selection?
 - polish!
     - clear up "you" vs. party members confusion?
     - consistency regarding whether options have . or not
+    - make deaths more attention-grabbing
 - balancing!
 - more content!

 # Event ideas

-## Roadhouse events?
+## Roadhouse/landmark events?
  - one empty/broken into by a polar bear
  - one with gambling?
     - wager one of your items for one of theirs